AlzyWelzy/AlzyWelzy/README.md

 # 💫 About Me:
 🔭 Currently building and creating with Python and JavaScript.
 Let’s chat and share ideas!<br>👯 Ready to collaborate on Python and JavaScript projects.
 Let’s build something amazing together!<br>🤝 Seeking support and guidance as I dive into Python and JavaScript.
 Let’s learn and grow together!<br>🌱 Excited to learn and grow as a Python programmer.
 Let’s chat and share knowledge.<br>💬 Python and JavaScript expert ready to geek out with fellow coders.
-Let’s chat!<br>⚡ Fun fact: I love horror movies and can’t get enough of the thrill of fear they bring.
+Let’s chat!<br>⚡ Fun fact: I love horror movies and can’t get enough of the thrill of fear they bring

 ## 🌐 Socials: